 Historical Commitment to Baptist Principles and Praxis

 Baylor University is the world’s largest Baptist university.
 Many students, faculty, and staff are Baptists, and another significant number of the Baylor family find their spiritual homes in the free-church traditions of the Christian faith.
 The University’s commitment to its Baptist heritage is firm, even as the University benefits from its increasing ecumenism.
 The Baptist General Convention of Texas appoints one-fourth of the members of Baylor’s Board of Regents.
 All the presidents of Baylor University have been members of Waco Baptist churches.
-A&S has contributed in significant ways to Baptist life at home and abroad over the decades: (1) 90% of the faculty in the Department of Religion are Baptist; (2) graduates of Baylor’s Ph.D. program in Religion teach and have administrative roles in numerous Baptist universities and colleges in the United States and abroad; (3) scholars in the departments of History; Journalism, Public Relations and New Media; Philosophy; Political Science; and Religion have consistently studied areas of Baptist life such as history, theology, spirituality, polity, and praxis; (4) study abroad programs such as Baylor in Dénia, Baylor in Madrid, and Baylor in Great Britain, have partnered with Baptist churches abroad for cultural exchange; and (5) the J.M.
+The College of Arts & Sciences has contributed in significant ways to Baptist life at home and abroad over the decades: (1) 90% of the faculty in the Department of Religion are Baptist; (2) graduates of Baylor’s PhD program in Religion teach and have administrative roles in numerous Baptist universities and colleges in the United States and abroad; (3) scholars in the departments of History; Journalism, Public Relations and New Media; Philosophy; Political Science; and Religion have consistently studied areas of Baptist life such as history, theology, spirituality, polity, and praxis; (4) study abroad programs such as Baylor in Dénia, Baylor in Madrid, and Baylor in Great Britain, have partnered with Baptist churches abroad for cultural exchange; (5) the J.M.
 Dawson Institute of Church-State Studies is named after a prominent Baptist advocate of religious liberty and the separation of church and state.
-The Institute provides annual lectures that often feature leading Baptist experts who address church-state issues; (6) Baylor also offers a Baylor to Seminary program that allows students with a vocation in Christian service to move seamlessly from undergraduate to seminary studies.
+The Institute provides annual lectures that often feature leading Baptist experts who address church-state issues; and (6) Baylor also offers a Baylor to Seminary program that allows students with a vocation in Christian service to move seamlessly from undergraduate to seminary studies.

 Goal 1: Fully implement the Unified Core Curriculum and improve undergraduate curricular opportunities.
 See Pillar 2, Transformational Undergraduate Education, for the action steps that maintain and advance the University’s Christian mission.